-Some years ago I was working with a coaching client who had won an international prize for sales excellence in the large pharmaceutical company that employed her.
+Some years ago I was coaching a client who had won an international prize for excellence as a salesperson for a large pharmaceutical company.
 She was young, idealistic, impressionable, and sincerely devoted to her work.
 We’ll call her Jane.

 Things changed for Jane very suddenly.

-Achieving peak excellence opened new doors, including an invitation to a private audience with the global CEO.
+Achieving peak excellence opened new doors for her, including an invitation to a private audience with the global CEO.
 Until that time Jane had been Dorothy to his Wizard of Oz — he the mysterious figure behind the curtain, and she looking up to this heroic, mystical, never-seen figure.
-Then the curtain parted.

-The strategic and operational information she learned at that meeting shocked and sickened her so profoundly that she slipped into a kind of moral trauma.
+The strategic and operational information Jane learned at that meeting shocked and sickened her so profoundly that she slipped into a kind of moral trauma.
 At the peak of her career, and within two weeks of this meeting, she had quit her high six-figure job.

 Here’s another example:

-Natural human dynamics cause the culture of a business or political organisation to become more evil over time, unless specific actions are taken to prevent it.
+Natural forces cause the culture of a business or political organisation to become increasingly evil over time, unless specific preventative are actions are taken.